PubsandBeer

 The pub is found in Tamworth, Staffordshire, B79 7QQ.

-Dating from 1572, this red brick Tudor mansion is Grade II-star listed, and features elaborate chimneys and five Dutch-style stepped gable ends.
+Dating from 1572, this red brick Tudor mansion in Lichfield Street is Grade II-star listed, and features elaborate chimneys and five Dutch-style stepped gable ends.
 Décor is traditional, and the central main room shows its age, including a wide stone fireplace.
 The bar room is to the right on entry, while the library room to the left doubles as an overspill/function room.
 Large lawned garden to the rear.
 Monthly quiz night, generally on the first Friday of the month.

 We have visited this pub once, seen 4 different beers and tried 1 of them.